AST 1 Course Information Package

 • Practice with your avalanche transceiver before the trip.
 Make sure it both transmits and receives at least 30 m away.
 Understand all its functions and how to use them.

-• We will be able to communicate with each other and outside agencies with cell phones, radios and my SPOT device.
+• We will be able to communicate with each other and outside agencies with cell phones, radios and my InReach device.

 Risk